 When you complete your degree course, we will financially assist you with the associated cost of graduation.

-Contact Myra McCabe or telephone 01397 874313, who will be happy to discuss your student support arrangements at any time during your studies.
+Contact Lesley Hawkins or telephone 01397 874313, who will be happy to discuss your student support arrangements at any time during your studies.

 We understand that accommodation requirements are often particularly important for students leaving care.
 At WHC UHI we can provide 365 day a year accommodation if required.
 Our Student Support Guidance Officer will be happy to discuss your accommodation needs and offer any advice or support required in this area - Telephone 01397 874246.

 If you are domiciled in Scotland and studying at university level you may be entitled to a care leavers grant through SAAS.
 If you would like to discuss your financial support arrangements to ensure you receive the support you are entitled to please contact our Student Finance Team on 01397 874321.

 Contact the Student Services Team for more information